Editor’s note: This Martyr review is entirely spoiler-free.

 Make no mistake, Martyr is a gay film.
 The director is gay, it’s an official part of SXSW’s LGBTQ film selections and it was even up for a Queer Lion Award at the 2017 Venice International Film Festival.

 Its non-explicit homoeroticism isn’t due to timidity or fear of censorship on the director’s part either.
-Though homosexuality is criminalized as “against nature” in Lebanese law and some police still conduct forced anal exams of suspected homosexuals, Beirut shows gay films like Moonlight in its movie theaters and has numerous gay couples openly living together in its metropolis.
+Though homosexuality is criminalized as “against nature” in Lebanese law and some of its police still conduct forced anal exams of suspected homosexuals, Beirut shows gay films like Moonlight in its movie theaters and has numerous gay couples living openly in its metropolis.

-Rather, by not explicitly labeling his characters as gay, Khaled invites the audience to make what they will of the men’s relationships while also exploring broader themes of male intimacy and friendships following a crisis, themes we almost never see covered in slow, nuanced and non-sensational ways.
+But by not explicitly labeling his characters as gay, Khaled invites the audience to make what they will of the men’s relationships while exploring broader themes of male intimacy and friendships following a crisis, themes we almost never see covered in slow, nuanced and non-sensationalized ways.

 But even if you’re unable to dive deep into Martyr‘s cultural references, it’s still a refreshing, if somewhat somber swim, a rare film that examines what happens after a companion dies instead of concluding with the death itself.